 - Keyword Rankings: Your position in search results for your target keywords.

-- Click Through Rate (CTR): The percentage of people who click your link after seeing it in search results.
+- Click Through Rate (CTR): The percentage of people who click your link after seeing it.

 - Conversions: The number of visitors who contact you or fill out a form.